angelariva/angelariva/README.md

 I'm a PhD student in Applied Mathematics at the Inria Quantic team in Paris, France.

-My primary research area is Open Quantum Systems theory 🔍, with both physical and technological applications in mind.
+My primary research area is Open Quantum Systems theory, with both physical and technological applications in mind.
 I work with

 - analytical methods 📝 (like time convolutionless master equations and adiabatic elimination)